dalejn/cleanBib/README.md

   * We exclude names that cannot be classified with >70% confidence.
 These are reported in the `Diversity Statement` as "unknown."
 * What is an `.aux` file?
   * The `.aux` file is generated when you compile the `.tex` file to build your manuscript.
 It is linked to the `.bib` file(s) used to populate your manuscript's reference list and records the citations used.
+* Should I include the diversity statement references in the gender proportion calculation?
+  * Because the descriptive statistic of primary interest is of your manuscript's citation practices, please do not include the diversity statement references.
 * I have an idea to advance this project, suggestions about how to improve the notebook, and/or found a bug.
 Can I contribute?
   * Yes, please open an `issue` or `pull request`.
 We welcome feedback on any pain points in running this code notebook.
 If you contribute, please modify the `README.md` to credit yourself in the `Contributors` section in the `pull request`.